Discover and share your curiosity in nature

 The Linnean Society creates a variety of videos, podcasts and vodcasts that showcase our work, collections, history and the life of Carl Linnaeus and other key figures in biology.

-Grants for youth-led projects in the UK, aiming to increase access to local natural spaces and encourage a deeper appreciation and understanding of nature.
+Grants for youth-led projects in the UK, aiming to increase access to local natural spaces and improve understanding of the local biodiversity

 This animation follows the social-life of subterranean rodents in Argentina; exploring what it means to be "facultatively social".
 It's based on research published in the Biological Journal of the Linnean Society.